By Gavriel Shohet, Paulina Hubli, Jeff Zabin and Orit Naomi - 5.20.2025

 As the foodservice industry continues to face mounting pressures—from chronic labor shortages and rising operating costs to increasingly tech-savvy consumers—many restaurant operators are rethinking the fundamentals of how they run their businesses.
-For thousands of these decision-makers, the 2025 National Restaurant Association Show, taking place May 17–20 at Chicago’s McCormick Place, will serve as a launchpad for the next wave of innovation.
+For thousands of these decision-makers, the 2025 National Restaurant Association Show, which took place May 17–20 at Chicago’s McCormick Place, served as a launchpad for the next wave of innovation.

 In previous years, automation was often relegated to novelty demos or futuristic prototypes.
 In 2025, it’s the norm.
 “What stands out this year is the momentum in key areas like automation, AI integration, and labor-optimizing equipment,” says Caitlin Rodgers, Senior Director of Marketing at Informa Connect Foodservice Group.